 Many participants at WYD. were inspired by the lively but spiritual presentations of Fr Stan Fortuna from New York.
 He composed and sings the songs on all three albums in the Sacro Song series in his own unique rap style with a catechetical theme of the Gospel message of God's love for humankind.

-DVDs Soul Searching: The Journey of Thomas Merton (67mins, ages experiences of Videos & Trappist monk Thomas Merton DVDs are explored in this documentary film.
-Merton is considered one of ential spiritual writers of the 20th century and this program takes a look at his spiritual journey in search of the meaning of life during the 1960s in the US.
+DVDs experiences of Trappist monk Thomas Merton are explored in this documentary film.
+Merton is considered one of the most influential spiritual writers of the 20th century and this program takes a look at his spiritual journey in search of the meaning of life during the 1960s in the US.